chrisjihee/ETRIJ-24.02/contents/draft.md

 the performance.
 In this study, re-ranking was performed using two BERT models of different types and forms, as proposed in  [@Nogueira2019].
-Experimental results show that first-stage re-ranking improves the performance by over 20% over previously written and spoken models, and second-stage re-ranking with a different type of input and a different type of pre-trained model further improves the performance by more than 30% over previously written and spoken models.
+Experimental results show that first-stage re-ranking improves the performance by over 20% over existing written and spoken models, and second-stage re-ranking with a different type of input and a different type of pre-trained model further improves the performance by more than 30% over existing written and spoken models.

 With this method, the performance of the dictionary-based morphological analysis method could be further improved; however, the overall analysis